Reversing a Vasectomy: The Decision Process

 Reasons for a Vasectomy Reversal

 There are a number of reasons to seek a vasectomy reversal including remarriage and the desire to have more children to build your family.
 In rare cases, men experience continuous discomfort after a vasectomy.
 This can occur immediately after the vasectomy surgery or years later.
 The discomfort might only be successfully treated through a reversal of the vasectomy.

 It is advised to receive a vasectomy reversal as soon as you decide to have more children.
 Even if you plan to conceive later on and not right away, we recommend that you don't postpone the surgery.
 We have seen cases where sperm returns to the ejaculate within two months after the surgery but it may take up to 12 months to report a stable semen analysis test result.

 Likelihood of Success

-Even though vasectomy reversal (link/vasectomy-reversal/success-rates text: success rates are extremely high), there is always a small chance that the return of sperm will take longer than expected or not happen at all.
+Even though vasectomy reversal success rates are extremely high, there is always a small chance that the return of sperm will take longer than expected or not happen at all.
 If sperm hasn’t returned to the ejaculate after one year, the reversal is considered unsuccessful.
 The outcome of a procedure is affected largely by the quality of the previous vasectomy.
 Another possibility is the production of damaged sperm.
 Studies also confirm that the more recent the vasectomy, the more likely a patient is to have a successful reversal.